 Details regarding the program and eligibility requirements were first published in the Federal Register Notice.
-The U.S. Citizenship and Immigration Services (USCIS) has a webpage that provides information about the process for Venezuelans and addresses frequently asked questions.
+The U.S. Citizenship and Immigration Services (USCIS) has published general information on the Venezuelan Parole Process on their website1, along with Frequently Asked Questions about the Process for Venezuelans2 at for additional information regarding eligibility requirements, the application process, and how to address issues that may arise in the application process.